rgaiacs/sdgc/CONTRIBUTING.md

     and the `permalink` field in the YAML header of `./slug/index.md` must be consistent.

+1. Appendices are in two places:
+    `standards` for files that are part of the template and `extras` for everything specific to the lesson.

 1. Use relative links `{% raw %}[like this](../slug/){% endraw %}`
     to refer from one lesson to another.